Patch page

 Mono/Stereo switch: Stereo samples can be played in stereo or mono.
 If you have loaded a stereo sample, you can use the Mono/Stereo switch to switch between mono and stereo playback.
 If your sample cannot be switched to stereo, then it is a mono sample.

-Frequency menu and Frequency control: These controls let you to enter the oscillator’s frequency as a transposition of the played note (Trans), as a relationship with the played note (Ratio), as a fixed frequency (Hz), or as a fixed MIDI note number (Note).
+Frequency menu and Frequency control: These controls let you to define the oscillator’s frequency as a transposition of the played note (Trans), as a relationship with the played note (Ratio), as a fixed frequency (Hz), or as a fixed MIDI note number (Note).
 The sample will play at its original speed when the MIDI Note C3 is played.
 Lower notes produce a slower, lower sound, while higher notes sound higher and faster.
 You will find more information in Frequency menu and control.

-Start control: Defines the starting point of the playback in the sample relative to the overall sample length.
+Start: Defines the starting point of the playback in the sample relative to the overall sample length.

 The Loop panel contains the following control: